Glenn Kaiser: Resurrection Band

 Glenn Kaiser's most successful and prominent band is Resurrection Band.
 Personnel included his wife Wendi, Wendi's brother John Herrin, Jim Denton, who was later replaced by Roy Montroy in 1987, and Stu Heiss.
 It began in mid-December 1971 as a band of the Jesus People of Milwaukee (part of The USA Traveling Team) and was first known as "Charity" (the King James Bible term for "love").
 It was a traveling team and a mobile outreach of Jesus People of Milwaukee until the ministry disbanded in the summer of 1972.
 "Charity" changed its name to "Resurrection Band" around March 1972 and the band, as part of The USA Traveling Team left Milwaukee for the last time in early June 1972.
 They performed on the road for a few months, while loosely based in Florida, before calling Chicago home in early 1973 with Jesus People USA.
+They made several international tours to Australia, New Zealand, Europe, Germany, The Netherlands, France, Great Britain, Sweden, Finland and more.
 Though many considered it "the devil's music", Resurrection Band helped the movement of contemporary Christian music towards blues and rock music.
-It disbanded, after nearly thirty years, in 2000.
+It disbanded, after nearly 30 years, in 2000.

 Although the band did break up in 2000, they have subsequently reunited for a few shows.
 Resurrection Band performed at Cornerstone Festival 2008 for the festival's 25th anniversary and also performed at the Chelsea House, a Chicago coffeehouse run by JPUSA.
 The key members of the band were the same at both shows, but Mike Choby (the bassist for Maron, another Jesus People USA band) filled in on keyboards.